 Linda Kapusniak, M.S., R.D.

-Ms. Kapusniak is the nutrition counselor for the Brazos Valley Women's Center.
-She earned her M.S. degree in nutrition from Texas A&M, is registered by the American Dietetic Association and licensed by the Texas Dietetic Association.
-Her expertise and commitment to sharing her skills with the community earned her national recognition by the American Dietetic Association.
-Linda is the author of "A Restaurant Guide to Low Fat Dining in the Brazos Valley" and creator of Best Bets in the Brazos Valley, a program designed to help locate the healthiest foods at area restaurants and grocery stores.
+Linda is the nutrition counselor for the Brazos Valley Women's Center.
+She earned her M.S. degree in nutrition from Texas A&M, is registered by the Academy of Nutrition and Dietetics and licensed by the Texas Academy of Nutrition and Dietetics.
+Her expertise and commitment to sharing her skills with the community earned her national recognition by the Academy of Nutrition and Dietetics.
+Linda is the author of "A Restaurant Guide to Low Fat Dining in the Brazos Valley" and creator of Fork Friendly, a program designed to help locate better-for-you foods at area restaurants and grocery stores.